Updated Nov. 19: Boston, Houston and Sioux Falls, South Dakota, join the list of cities that now have some 5G coverage from Verizon.

 Verizon 5G Cities: Where you can get it first

-Be warned, though, even in locations that have 5G connectivity, coverage can be spotty.
+And even in areas with 5G coverage, you may have trouble finding a connection.
 When we tested 5G speeds in Chicago in early April, we found we could get a 5G connection on some street corners, while failing to connect from the opposite side of the street.
 In other instances, we’d get 5G connectivity at one spot, but then return 12 hours later to only be able to connect to LTE despite standing in the same location.

-Things improved when we returned to the Windy City in May, though there are still a few catches.
-You have to be outside to connect to Verizon's 5G network at this point, and you definitely need to be in sight of a 5G node on a lampost or telephone pole.
+Things have improved in Chicago, as Verizon says it's doubled the number of 5G small cells in the Windy City, and it plans to similarly double New York's 5G footprint by year's end.
+Still, you definitely need to be in sight of a 5G node on a lampost or telephone pole.
 Even then, there are times when you simply won't be able to connect.
-5G remains a work in progress, though Verizon says it's teaming up with Boingo to extend 5G's reach indoors.
+5G remains a work in progress, though Verizon says it's teaming up with Boingo to extend 5G's reach indoors while also doing work on its own to improve 5G connectivity on its network.

-In addition to those cities, just before the kickoff of the 2019 NFL season, Verizon announced that it would provide 5G coverage in at least a dozen NFL stadiums, with more to follow throughout the season.
+In addition to those cities, Verizon says it's providing 5G coverage in at least a dozen NFL stadiums, with more to follow throughout the season.
 Don't expect coverage through the stadiums, though — Verizon's says it's concentrated in parts of seating areas.
 As of the opening weekend, stadiums included in Verizon's 5G coverage are in Charlotte, Denver, Seattle, Detroit, Miami, Indianapolis, Baltimore, Houston, Chicago, Minneapolis, East Rutherford, NJ (Giants and Jets) and Foxboro, Mass.
 (New England Patriots).

 Mobile coverage is just part of the story for Verizon.
-Last October, the company launched home broadband service over 5G in four cities.
+In October 2018, the company launched home broadband service over 5G in four cities, and Chicago just became the fifth city to get faster home service.

 How fast will Verizon 5G be?

-Much of the hype around 5G is focusing on 1 Gbps download speeds, but Verizon is tamping down on that expectation with this launch.
-For now, the carrier is promising average speeds of 450 Mbps, with an eye toward that speed increasing as its 5G network develops and improves.
-(When launching service in Denver, Verizon did show off a picture of a phone breaking the 2 Gbps barrier, though you probably shouldn't expect that kind of speed on a regular basis.)
+Much of the hype around 5G is focusing on 1 Gbps download speeds, but Verizon was tamping down on that expectation when it first launched the service.
+Initially, the carrier promised average speeds of 450 Mbps, with an eye toward that speed increasing as its 5G network develops and improves.
+When launching service in Denver, Verizon did show off a picture of a phone breaking the 2 Gbps barrier, though you probably shouldn't expect that kind of speed on a regular basis.
+At a demo in New York, we saw download speeds nearing 1.5 Gbps.

-In our initial testing, Verizon’s fledgling network can breeze past that average when it’s at its best.
+As for our testing, we routinely see Verizon's 5G speeds trounce what you get from LTE.
 At a launch event at Verizon's Chicago store on April 3, we saw download speeds reach 641 Mbps.
 And during our own April testing, we saw speeds near 600 Mbps (though in some cases speeds were closer to 300 Mbps).
 Things improved further once we got our hands on the Galaxy S10 5G, which Verizon is now selling; testing that phone, we occasionally saw speeds spike above 1 Gbps.

 For context, when we tested LTE speeds in Chicago last year, Verizon averaged a download speed of 85.8 Mbps, so even 400 Mbps speeds would be a huge jump.